michal97736/Hadasim/#1/README.md

 - Member Management: Add, delete, and edit member details, including personal information such as name, ID, address, and contact details. with the validations related to each field
 - COVID-19 Information: Record and manage COVID-19-related data for each member, including the date of a positive result and date of recovery.
-- Vaccination Records: Maintain vaccination records for members, including the manufacturer of the vaccine and the date of vaccination.
+- Vaccination Records: Maintain vaccination records for members, including the manufacturer of the vaccine and the date of receiving vaccination.
 - Comprehensive Member View: View all members of the health fund with options to show detailed information for each member.

 ## Technologies Used